InovarBug/macrotl/README.md

 - Recording mode for easy skill sequence creation
 - Configurable activation key and skill cooldowns
 - Logging system for debugging and usage tracking
-- Hotkeys (1-5) for quick profile switching
+- Graphical user interface for easy configuration and control

 ## Logging